muscasmarco/environment-recognition-fds/README.md

 - *hypersearch.py* - In this file we set the hyperparameter search using the classes defined in *grid.py* and *env_classifier.py*.
 - *visualization.py* - A utils file for visualization of the confusion matrix, code was kindly provided (and edited to suit our needs) from [this site](https://blog.finxter.com/).

-There are also the .csv files that you can take a look at to see what we discovered during our many trials.
+There are also the .csv files in the `results` folder that you can take a look at to see what we discovered during our many trials.
 We suggest taking a look at **final-results.csv**.

+#### For a detailed summary of the project check out the `FINAL REPORT.pdf`